flimflam-austin/hugo-cms-test/site/content/quick_reads/20181128-18-11-28-qtd/index.md

 cards:
   - order: 0
     body: >-
-      > _A ‘The heart of America is with those who made the great sacrifice in defense of our ideals.’_
+      > _ "The heart of America is with those who made the great sacrifice in defense of our ideals."_

-      President Coolidge
     citation: President Coolidge
     _key: card-1-1a195c95-7f70-4928-855b-b012c372970a
   - order: 1